WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/SS_DiversionsWithdrawalsWaterUse/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
-- Populate output dataframe with *WaDE2 Water Site Specific Diversions Withdrawal Diversions Withdrawal Amounts* data columns.
+- Populate output dataframe with *WaDE2 Water Site Specific Diversions Withdrawal Amounts* data columns.
 - Assign state agency data info to columns.
 See *ND_SS_DiversionsWithdrawalsWaterUse Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = **Reported_AcFt**, converted from AcFT to MG.
 See *0_PreProcessNDDiversionsWithdrawalsWaterUseData.ipynb* for specifics on generation.